CAPG's Blog

 Pope Saint Pius X and Saint John Vianney, pray for us and especially for our priests.
 Amen

-Special Intercession: Pray for the souls who are most desirous of obtaining help from you.
+Special Intercession: Pray for the souls who were most zealous in their devotion to the Blessed Virgin.

 Lord grant them eternal rest, and let perpetual light shine upon them.
 May they rest in peace.
 Amen. (three times)